-Al-Jazeera reporter killed during Israeli raid in West Bank
+Al-Jazeera blames Israel for death of reporter in West Bank

-JERUSALEM (AP) — An Al-Jazeera journalist was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday, the Palestinian health ministry said.
+A journalist for Al-Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday, the Palestinian health ministry said.

-It said Shireen Abu Akleh, a well-known Palestinian reporter for the broadcaster’s Arabic language channel, was shot and died soon afterward.
+It said Shireen Abu Akleh, a well-known Palestinian female reporter for the broadcaster’s Arabic language channel, was shot and died soon afterward.
 Another Palestinian journalist working for the Jerusalem-based Al-Quds newspaper was wounded but in stable condition.

 The health ministry said the reporters were hit by Israeli fire.
 In video footage of the incident, Abu Akleh can be seen wearing a blue flak jacket clearly marked with the word “PRESS.”